 Though they only have one food court each, if you choose to stay at either Pop Century or Art of Animation, you’ll have Skyliner access to all restaurants at both Caribbean Beach and Riviera Resort, the newest Disney Vacation Club property.
 This increases your options tremendously.

-Staying at any Disney World Resort affords you some pretty cool perks, including Extra Magic Hours, complimentary MagicBands, and transportation to all the parks and Disney Springs.
+Staying at any Disney World Resort affords you some pretty cool perks, including Extra Magic Hours (to become Early Theme Park Entry later this year), complimentary MagicBands, and transportation to all the parks and Disney Springs.
 But the Moderate Resorts do offer a few extra amenities.

-Thanks to the new Gran Destino Tower, Coronado Springs blows the competition away with its amenities.
-Since it’s a convention resort, you’ll find two fitness centers, multiple restaurants, and a spa.
+Thanks to the new Gran Destino Tower, Coronado Springs blows the competition away with its amenities, which are more on par with a Deluxe Resort than a Moderate.
+Since it’s a convention resort, you’ll find two fitness centers, multiple restaurants, and a spa at Coronado Springs.
 Gran Destino Tower also offers valet parking if that’s your thing!

 If your kiddos love to take a ride on a waterslide, the Moderate Resorts have you covered.
 Each feature pool at Disney World’s middle-tier Resorts include slides that go along with the hotel’s theme.
 At Port Orleans – French Quarter, you can zip down a vibrant water serpent slide, while at Coronado Springs, you can slide out of a Mayan temple.